Important information for patients and visitors during COVID-19

-Protect yourself and others from respiratory illnesses
+Protect yourself and others by preventing the spread of respiratory viruses

 The best way to protect yourself from viruses is to wash your hands frequently, using soap and water for at least 20 seconds each time, or use an alcohol-based hand sanitizer.